aidaidaid/HTMLandCSS/README.md

-# Personal Portfolio Site
+# Developer portfolio template

-This portfolio site has 3 pages:
+This template has 3 pages:

 1. Home
 2. Contacts